Parkwalk Advisors

 Seed Round in 2019

-Porotech is a spin-out from the University of Cambridge that specializes in the development of gallium nitride (GaN) semiconductor technologies.
-Co-founded by Dr. Tongtong Zhu, Dr. Yingjun Liu, and Prof. Rachel Oliver, the company focuses on creating energy-efficient wide-bandgap semiconductors through advanced material technologies.
-By harnessing the potential of GaN, Porotech aims to enhance the efficiency of light-emitting diodes and various electronic devices, thereby contributing to innovations in the electronics industry.
+Porotech is a spin-out from the University of Cambridge that specializes in the development of wide-bandgap gallium nitride (GaN) semiconductors.
+Co-founded by Dr. Tongtong Zhu, Dr. Yingjun Liu, and Prof. Rachel Oliver, the company focuses on applying advanced material technologies to maximize the potential of GaN.
+This innovation aims to transform the electronics industry by enhancing the efficiency of light-emitting diodes and other electronic devices, thereby enabling a wide range of applications.
+Through its cutting-edge approaches, Porotech is positioned to contribute significantly to the advancement of energy-efficient semiconductor solutions.

 Paragraf